How much does it cost to replace an EV battery?

 That’s 14 per cent lower than 2022, and included prices for energy storage batteries.
 For EV batteries, packs now cost an average of $US128/kWh.
 In China, where most of the EVs in Australia come from, prices are even lower: $US126/kWh ($AU188/kWh at today’s rates.)

-To put that in perspective, the wholesale cost of a 50kWh battery from China is now $US6,300, or a little less than $AU9,500 at today’s rates.
+To put that in perspective, the wholesale cost of a 50kWh lithium-iron phosphate battery (the kind you will find in standard range EVs from China) is now $US3750, or a little less than $AU5521 at today’s rates.

 How much will a new EV battery cost in the future?

-If you’re thinking of buying a new EV today, remember that the cost to make batteries will continue to drop, and any new EV bought today will have a battery warranty until 2032.
+If you’re thinking of buying a new EV today, remember that the cost to make batteries will continue to drop, and any new EV bought today will have a battery warranty until 2032 (unless they reach their kilometre limits first.)

 The exceptions to these are the MG and Kia range (which have seven year warranties - so until 2031), and certain high-end luxury EVs such as the Rolls Royce Spectre, the Lexus RZ 450e, and certain Mercedes-Benz EVs, which have ten year battery warranties, so until 2034.
 See all the electric cars in Australia for more information.